CursedCheese/NotionDatabaseQuickWrite/README.md

-# NotionDatabaseQuickWrite
+# NotionDatabaseQuickWriter
 Add data to Notion's database at high speed using Wox (Especially for Windows user. because Alfred is not available).

 This code is almost just a combination of the contents of the two sites below.
-I would like to thank the two sites for providing us with the original information.
+I would like to appreciate the two sites for providing us with the original information.

 + https://www.hanatare-papa.jp/entry/technology-notion-1_4
 + https://00m.in/BqXQp